 I love using printables whenever I can.
 However, I also think that it’s great to draw, colour, write things by hand for a child to observe and, hopefully, get encouraged to follow the example.
 And when the time comes learning to write won’t be a chore, but a natural part of life she saw me do all the time.

 We began outdoor nature colour hunt by brainstorming possible colours we might find along the way and made the chart.
 My role was to remind what colours were on our list to help the child to stay on task.
 Attention to detail is a great skill to teach young children.
 The magnifying glass does a great job when it comes to that.
-Looking at different colours of blooming trees and flowers was a perfect opportunity to reflect on previous week’s topic – parts of the a flower.
+Looking at different colours of blooming trees and flowers was a perfect opportunity to reflect on previous week’s topic – parts of the flower.

 One of the precious skills that get developed through this exercise is the ability to observe.
 It involves self-driven deeper learning – a great skill to have that is beneficial in any profession.

 We kicked off our weekly outdoor exploration activities and I will be sharing them as we go.
 I have a couple more posts lined up with outdoor math explorations, and beach and seaside Montessori inspired outdoor activities.
 You can subscribe to receive newsletters with fresh content, but also get access to awesome nature hunt printables I made earlier.